W-OK-E/Catch-Me-If-You-Can/README.md

 # Catch-Me-If-You-Can
-Helper Files for Final Task
+This Repository contains the environment files for the Final Task.
+Make sure you have the following packages installed: ```bash pygame```